Skip to content

 For the trash-loving, popcorn devourers, Total Recall has it all: Arnold Schwarzeneggener in full muscle mode, lightning-paced action and over-the-top violence and gore.
 But for the philosophical types, the film explores multiple themes: self and identity, free will and the nature of reality.
 I’ll discuss each in turn, but first, for the handful of people who’ve never seen it, a brief synopsis (some spoilers):

-It’s 2084 and Mars is a colony-world run, like the Belgian Congo, by a ruthlessly exploitative commercial regime.
+It’s 2084, and Mars is a colony world run, like the Belgian Congo, by a ruthlessly exploitative commercial regime.
 On Earth, Douglas Quaid (Schwarzenegger) is a lowly construction worker who dreams of bigger things.
-Mostly, Mars: Quaid is plagued by recurring dreams of being on Mars with a mysterious woman.
+Mostly, Mars: Quaid is plagued by recurring dreams of being on a blue-skied Mars (its real sky in the movie is black), with a mysterious woman.
 Unable to afford a real Martian vacation, Quaid visits Rekall, a company that specialises in ‘virtual vacations’: implanting false memories that are indistinguishable from the real thing.

 Quaid chooses a ‘secret-agent action’ scenario, including a mysterious woman like the one in his dreams.
 However, while the implant is proceeding, Quaid wakes up and violently lashes out, believing that he really is a secret agent and that Rekall has blown his cover.